LeoH4/HY4S-Hyprland-for-school/README.md

 # ML4S
-**My Linux for School (ML4S)** is a customized Hyprland rice on EndeavourOS, designed to balance aesthetics with productivity.
+**My Linux for School (ML4S)** is a customized **Hyprland rice on EndeavourOS**, built to balance aesthetics with productivity.
-It builds on a minimal Arch base and adds carefully tuned configs, scripts, and utilities to create a fast, distraction-free workflow.
+It layers curated configs, lightweight scripts and utilities over a minimal Arch base to create a fast, distraction-free environment for study and development.

 Key highlights include:
-- **Dynamic theming**: Wallpaper-aware color schemes across the system.
+- **Dynamic theming**: system-wide color schemes driven by wallpaper palettes.
-- **Streamlined navigation**: App launchers, keybinds, and window rules for efficient multitasking.
+- **Streamlined navigation**: fast app launchers, consistent keybinds, and window rules for efficient multitasking.
-- **Practical tools**: Integration of everyday utilities for schoolwork and coding.
+- **Practical tooling**: small, useful integrations tailored for schoolwork and coding (shortcuts, screenshot tools, media controls).

-The goal of ML4S is to provide a **functional yet visually appealing Linux setup** that makes studying and working smoother.
+The goal of ML4S is a **functional, visually pleasing Linux setup** that makes studying and working smoother.

 <p align="center">────────────────────────────</p>
 ## Showcase

 | Status bar & widgets | Window management |